Hocine Ziani

-Hocine Ziani (born 3 May 1953) is an Algerian painter and artist in plastic arts.
+Hocine Ziani (Ḥusin Ziani; born 3 May 1953) is an Algerian painter and artist in plastic arts.

 Early years

 Ziani was born on 3 May 1953 in Sidi Daoud to a Kabyle family living in the countryside of lower Kabylia near Zawiyet Sidi Amar Cherif and not far from the course of Oued Sebaou in the current Boumerdès Province.
 He then spent his childhood in cultural isolation in the first years which coincided with the start of the Algerian revolution.

 In 1964, two years after the independence of his country, he enrolled in the primary school of Sidi Daoud at the age of 11 and devoted himself to drawing and art as a self-taught.
 He joined his internship studies in an accounting college in the nearby town of Bordj Menaïel in 1969, then moved to Algiers in 1973 to continue his studies and obtain an accountant position in a national company.

 From November 1974 to February 1977, he performed his military service in the Algerian desert within the Algerian Army, and on this occasion, he discovered the Sahara, in particular the Hoggar and the culture of the Tuaregs.
 As soon as he returned to civilian life, where he found his professional activity in accounting in 1978 he dropped the profession for art.